 Student Activity Fee- The student body at Tulane assesses itself a Student Activity Fee to support its activities.
 The Student Activity fee entitles students to participate in or attend supported activities, readership of a weekly student newspaper and admission to many events, movies, and lectures.

-Student Recreation Center Fee- Fulltime students will be assessed for membership to the Reily Recreation Center.
+Student Recreation Center Fee- Fulltime students, except for the School of Medicine, School of Public Health and Tropical Medicine and the School of Social Work will be assessed for membership to the Reily Recreation Center.
+School of Medicine, Public Health and Tropical Medicine and Social Work will be assessed for membership to the downtown TU Fit Center.
 Part-time students have the option to join the Recreation Center.

 Student Health Insurance Plan- University policy requires that all degree-seeking students have medical insurance.
 Prior to fall semester, degree-seeking students will receive full details regarding the Tulane-sponsored insurance plan.
 You will need to complete the online Medical Insurance enrollment/waiver process to either enroll or decline this coverage.
 If you do not respond by the deadline, you will automatically be enrolled in this plan and charged the annual premium.